aexiting/backlog-buddy-v2/README.md

 ## 5. Seed Data & Stats

-* Add real anime data from Jikan or AniList and store it in DynamoDB
+* Add real anime data from AniList and store it in DynamoDB
 * Create some fake users and backlog entries for testing
 * Show user stats like average rating and completion percentage